SchwSimon/phpFileHandler/README.md

 > Returning true on exact array match

 - **_is_XXX()_**
 > Those functions determine whether or not the file's signature is correct
-> Note: this does not guarantee that the file really is file
+> Note: this does not guarantee that the file's content represent correct data!

 ```php
 phpFileHandler::uniqString( int $length = 12 )